 PGT requires embryo biopsy, the removal of either a single or a small number of cells from a growing embryo.
 This procedure can be performed on day 3 of an IVF cycle after egg retrieval, or more commonly, on days 5-7 when embryos reach the blastocyst stage of development.

 The Spectrum embryo testing process is completed in conjunction with an IVF cycle:

 - Eggs are fertilized and allowed to grow and develop into embryos.

 - A biopsy performed with each of the developing embryos.

 - Your embryo(s) remain at the IVF center and is cryopreserved, while biopsy samples are shipped to Natera.

 - The samples are analyzed by Natera, and Spectrum results are sent to your IVF center.

 - Your physician determines which embryo (if any) is optimal for transfer to the uterus.

 A blood, cheek, or sperm sample is required from BOTH the egg and sperm contributors in addition to the biopsy samples.
-Family member samples may also be requested for PGT-M. Mobile phlebotomy services and local blood draw sites are available to help with blood draw.
+Family member samples may also be requested for PGT-M. Mobile phlebotomy services and local blood draw sites are available to help with the blood draw.